-When you first file for Unemployment Compensation and each time you file your weekly or biweekly claims from then on, you will have to report whether you are able to work and whether you are available for work.
-It is a week to week test, meaning your able and available eligibility with be determined every week.
+When you first apply for unemployment benefits and each time you file your weekly or biweekly claims from then on, you will have to report whether you are able to work and whether you are available for work.
+It is a week to week test, meaning your able and available eligibility will be determined every week.

-The image below shows what the able and available question will look like on the weekly or biweekly certification.
+The image below shows what the able and available question will look like on the weekly or biweekly claim:

 How do I know if I am able and available?

 Being able and available for work means:

 - You are mentally and physically capable of working.

 - You do not need to be able to do your previous job.

 As long as you are able to perform some sort of work, if that work was offered to you, you should be able and available.

 You do not need to be able to do your previous job.

 Your able and available status may change week to week, which is why you must report whether you are able and available each time you file your weekly claim.